manish-garodia/manish-garodia/common/lib-cellar/procedures/oracle-em/oracle-em.md

 		View setup finished at: Tue Mar 21 20:55:15 2023
 		```

 	You have installed EM 13.5 RU 14 on your host.
-You can now perform post installation checks and log in to the EM console in a browser.
+You can now perform postinstallation checks and log in to the EM console in a browser.

 	> If you experience issues, then see [Troubleshooting](?lab=oracle-em#Troubleshooting).